Video Tour

 Winemaking

-Late harvest (partially dehydrated) bunches are whole cluster pressed in a pneumatic press.
-Fermentation occurs in small (1,500L) stainless steel tank s.
-When fermentation reaches 10% alcohol, the temperature of the tank is dropped dramatically to halt fermentation.
-A small amount of SO2 is added to stop fermentation and the wine is aged in tank for 8 months before bottling.
-4.5kg of late harvest grapes are used to make one 375mL bottle.
+Late harvest (partially dehydrated) bunches are further dried at the winery.
+Whole cluster pressed in a pneumatic press.
+Fermentation occurs in 1,900L stainless steel tanks.
+When fermentation reaches 11.5-12% alcohol, the temperature of the tank is dropped to halt fermentation.
+A small amount of SO2 is added to stop fermentation and the wine is aged in tank for 6 months before bottling.

 Aging